 I'm frequently asked whether Secure Web Gateways (SWGs) and Cloud Access Security Brokers (CASBs) compete.
 After all, they're both proxies, they both offer data & threat protection, they're both cloud-based (some SWGs), and both are gradually replacing firewalls in a lot of enterprise environments.
 Sounds similar, so they must be competitive, right?
 Actually, they serve as complements for two very different use cases.

 As cloud-based SWG vendors add more capabilities, they are starting to look more and more promising as a direct replacement for a firewall.
-By that, I mean that for the same use case (network/perimeter protection), you can use either a firewall or cloud-SWG - they are simply delivering network security services via the cloud.
+By that, I mean that for the same use case (network/perimeter protection), you can use either a firewall or cloud-SWG - they are simply delivering network security services via the cloud (in Bitglass’ case, our SmartEdge SWG is a bit different and deploys locally on each user’s device - but you can read more about that approach and its benefits here).

 What's different about CASB is that CASBs come into play for a different use case, one that makes the firewall (and any notion of perimeter protection) obsolete.
 As a pre-requisite for protection, both SWGs and the firewalls require traffic to transit through them.
 They are deployed either on the corporate network, or as a cloud-based extension of the corporate network.